Steyrix/Caffeine-Engine/README.md

 - Think of some kind of collision which interactions will be observed :white_check_mark:
 - Implement speculative collider
 - Think of storing animation frame in a set of parameters :white_check_mark:
-- Preprocess tiled map to implement simple AI
+- Preprocess tiled map to implement simple AI :white_check_mark:
 - Improve composite entity pattern :white_check_mark:

 ## AI TODO List: